Special Experience

 A 5-minute walk from Umekoji-Kyotonishi Station (just a stop away from Kyoto Station), Kyoto City Central Wholesale Market officially opened its doors in 1927, making history as the city’s first wholesale market.
 Today, it houses around 300 businesses supplying produce, meat, and more to over 3,000 buyers.

 Almost every day, 5:10 am marks the beginning of a dynamic auction where wholesalers compete to purchase fresh seafood.
 While it can be seen from a public viewing deck, the wholesale stalls - where they sell their wins to retailers, culinary professionals, and so on - are off limits to the general public.
-As a Wabunka guest, you will be granted special access with Chef Oba as your very own guide.
+As a Wabunka guest, you will be granted special access with the chef as your very own guide.

 Savor a Chef’s Insights Into Sourcing Quality Fish